stefanbesler/Twinson/README.md

 ## Benchmark

 Twinson includes a seperate PLC for benchmarking the library against Tc3_Json.
-The benchmark uses several examples with increasing JSON complexity.
+The benchmark uses several examples with increasing JSON complexity (In terms of how many "levels" the JSON objects have).
 We measure the duration it takes for parsing a JSON document and assigning all members of the JSON document to TwinCAT variables with direct element access.

 - Example 1: Object with 3 key/value pairs
 - Example 2: Object with 10 key/value pairs